code-mon/popular-back/README.md

 Returns JSON with user information example above.

-Will add a user if the user_name is taken.
-Will return an error JSON.
+Will not add a user if the user_name is taken.
+Will return an error JSON, that has the _id of the user currently owning the attempeted user name.

 ![Alt text](/READMEImages/ExampleSendJSON.PNG?raw=true "ExampleSendJSON")